khairulhasanmd/OpenBBTerminal/website/content/terminal/quickstart/api-keys.md

 ![Glassnode](https://user-images.githubusercontent.com/46355364/207843950-5f33f37d-0203-4302-a67f-198808f18e06.png)

-Enter this key in the OpenBB terminal with:
+Enter this key in the Finance Analysis with:

 ```console
 /keys/glassnode REPLACE_WITH_KEY